BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

  1. Rules are java classes implementing Rule<E> interface, basically, by extending AbstractRule<E> (there are more abstract classes to derive from).

-     Classes can use the build-in "Ontology Manager" (PSIDEV@EBI, thank you!) and its configuration file (ontologies.xml) which allows to check controlled vocabulary terms.
+     Classes can use a modified "Ontology Manager" (PSIDEV@EBI, thank you!) and its configuration file (ontologies.xml) which allows to check controlled vocabulary terms.

     Rules may call other rules, but usually it is not required, and they are quite simple.

  2. Post-model validation
     - read a BioPAX file, build the model, and check all the rules.

  3. Fast (AOP) validation
     - catch/log all the "external" errors ()
     - catch/log syntax and BioPAX errors during the model is being read/built
     - check before/after any BioPAX element is modified or added to the model.

 III.
 Errors, Logging, Behavior (actions to undertake)
  1. Logging
     - commons-logging and log4j
  2. Errors
     - Spring AOP, MessageSource, resource bundles, and OXM are used to collect errors, translate into messages, and create the validation report.